bentoml/BentoML/docs/source/get-started/introduction.rst

 Introduction
 ============

-`BentoML <https://github.com/bentoml/BentoML>`_ is a unified model serving framework for building performant and scalable AI applications with Python.
-It provides everything you need for serving optimization, model packaging, and production deployment.
+`BentoML <https://github.com/bentoml/BentoML>`_ is a Python library for building online serving systems optimized for AI applications and model inference.
+It supports serving any model format/runtime and custom Python code, offering the key primitives for serving optimizations, task queues, batching, multi-model chains, distributed orchestration, and multi-GPU serving.

 Who is BentoML for?
 -------------------